How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 💧 How high should the water level be in a Kratky Mason jar?

-Algae in a Kratky jar is always caused by light reaching the nutrient solution.
-Empty the jar, clean it with a diluted hydrogen peroxide solution, wrap it more thoroughly with foil or opaque tape so zero light gets through, and refill with fresh nutrients.
-Algae itself will not kill the plant right away, but it competes for nutrients and oxygen in the reservoir.
+Algae is always caused by light reaching the solution, rather than by anything in the nutrients.
+So empty the jar, clean it with diluted hydrogen peroxide, wrap it until zero light gets through, and refill.
+Algae will not kill the plant immediately, though it competes for nutrients and oxygen in the reservoir.

 Happy growing! 🌿

-— Sarah, Urban Hydro Space
+Sarah, Urban Hydro Space

 Leave a Comment